 Trail magic and trail angels are not just found on the trail.
 They are the kind strangers who offer you a hitch into town, welcome you into their home and pay for your coffee when they realise you are hiking the trail.

-I met one lady who I’d gotten chatting to outside of a cafe and as she got up to leave, she slipped $40 into my hand, wrapped her arms around my head, showered me in kisses and told me that she wanted me to have a good meal.
+I met a lady who I chatted with outside of a cafe and as she got up to leave, she slipped $40 into my hand, wrapped her arms around my head, showered me in kisses and told me that she wanted me to have a good meal.
 My faith in humanity was restored virtually everyday by the kindness of strangers.

-Trail Days is the perfect way to reunite with familiar faces, some of which you’ve only met a handful of times, others who you may have ended up with some distance between.
+Trail Days is the perfect way to reunite with familiar faces.
+Some you’ll have only met a handful of times, others who you may have ended up with some distance between.
 It’s about banding together, sharing a common interest and having some well deserved days off from hiking.

 Completing the Approach Trail